This event is open to all solo drivers (Yellow can attend with the Chief Instructor’s permission) and enjoy a ton of track time!

 All PCA Driver Education requirements are in effect.

-During the event – The details are still being worked out.
-As in past years the event will probably consist of two “Drill Sessions” each day where drivers will share the track and can work on various aspects of both the track and driver training.
+During the event – PCA NER will have Calabogie’s head coach, Francis Marquis, for all 3 days.
+As in past years the event will consist of more track time than our normal events.
+Each day will have a minimum of 3 hours per day, but you will probably have the opportunity to drive even more, so be sure to bring extra tires.
+We will have on track “Drill Sessions” where drivers will share the track and can work on various aspects of both the track and driver training.
 These drill sessions include driver exercises such as passing skills, braking exercises, trail braking, corner entry and exit speed drills, etc. These sessions will be run at typical Yellow/Blue Run Group pace, and afford drivers a slower paced opportunity to work on their driving skills.
+Each driver will also receive 1:1 time directly with our coach for an on-track session.

 There will be a track walk at the end of the first day and a debrief when the track goes cold at the end of the first two days (liquid refreshments will be served).
 These sessions are designed to wrap up the day’s events and set goals for the following day.